T H E G R U E N W A T C H C O M P A N Y 1867 - 1894

 A second son, George J. Gruen, was born in 1877.

-In about 1878 or 79 the company moved to the basement of Exchange Bank, diagonally across the street from the Ohio capitol building.
+In about 1878 or 79 the company moved to the Deshler Block, diagonally across the street from the Ohio capitol building.
 I had previously believed that this was the original location, (and all other histories that I have seen claim this).
 Dietrich’s son Fred later wrote that the company started here, but the 1870s Columbus street directories tell a different story.
 Instead, this is probably the first location that Fred, who was about six years old at the time, clearly remembered.

 Output during this time was about 10 watches per day.